mkejeiri/Events-sourcing/README.md

 {
     using (var channel = _connection.CreateModel())
   {
-	//Idempotent operation : if the exchange/Queue is already there it won't be created, otherwise it will get created. channel.ExchangeDeclare(exchange: ExchangeName, type: "fanout");
+	//Idempotent operation : if the exchange/Queue is already there
+	//it won't be created, otherwise it will get created. channel.ExchangeDeclare(exchange: ExchangeName, type: "fanout");

 	//this uses a system generated queue name such as amq.gen-qVC1KT9w-plxzpV9MVId9w